 How will the Nomad make your trip easier in comparison to panniers and all you other past experiences?

 This trip especially will have some long distances between towns and so water is going to be a biggie.
-I’ve read there are some places where there’s 400 kilometers of nothing which is almost 250 miles.
-I wouldn’t be able to carry that much on just a normal bike, so with the Nomad I’ll be able to carry a lot more water to be able to make those distances more manageable.
+I’ve read there’s some places where there’s 400 kilometers of nothing which is almost 250 miles. i wouldn’t be able to carry that much on just a normal bike, so with the Nomad I’ll be able to carry a lot more water to be able to make those distances more manageable.

 What are your favorite features of the Nomad?

 I love the different compartments on the inside which make it easy to organize a lot of gear.
 The Cargo Rack on top is fantastic for my solar panel so I can charge devices as i go.
 The push button wheel are pretty handy and make things very easy with little time & effort in comparison to a quick release skewer used on a bike.
 The waterproof cover is also holding up great with my test rides in Washington so far this winter.

 What sort of electronics do you normally bring with you?